maaelle/architecture_network_analysis/README.md

 ### Saving old Predictions

-So we had 2 databases to this architecture :
+So we add 2 databases to this architecture :

 ![saving old predictions](docs/saving-old-predictions.png)